Employee Feedback

 Information

 Managers are usually more informed about the “big picture” than lower-level employees.
-In addition, an experienced manager has a better feel for what good performance looks like, and the skills and behavior that produce it.
+In addition, an experienced manager has a better feel for what good performance looks like, as well as the key skills and behavior that produce it.
 For employees to understand how their work stacks up against their peers, and how it meets organizational goals, they rely on managers.

 Expectations